echojc/BulletMLLib/README.md

 ## BulletMLLib

-A C# library used to read BulletML XML files.
-This is the implementation by Keiichi Kashihara of Bandle Games.
-All credit goes to him.
+A C# library used to read BulletML XML files, based on the implementation by Keiichi Kashihara of Bandle Games...

 https://sites.google.com/site/bandlegames/bulletml-c